Official-MoonDao/documentation/MoonDAO/docs/Projects.md

 ## MoonDAO Project Proposal Template
 Each project will need to fill out the template below and submit it under “proposal-submit” at least **two days** before the Senate meeting. **Proposals should be no more than 4 pages max.
-If it is longer, consider factoring out your proposal into separate documents.
+If it is longer, consider factoring out your proposal into separate documents. **
-**
+You can make a copy of [this template](https://docs.google.com/document/d/1p8rV9RlvFk6nAJzWh-tvroyPvasjjrvgKpyX8ibGX3I/edit) to use when writing your project proposal.

 **Project Title: e.g. MoonDAO Merch**